jeremynoesen/BoneBot/README.md

 The reactor will react to a message with an emote when a trigger phrase is said.

 ### Commands
 BoneBot allows for custom commands to be made to provide text and image responses and run shell commands.
 Their usage is pretty simple - a command called `test` would be used by typing `bbtest`.
 If you make a mistake in typing a command, you can edit the message to fix it without needing to send another message.
 This module can provide simple ping-pong style commands, or more complex commands as needed.
+Some fantastic examples of custom commands can be found [here](https://github.com/diademiemi/BoneBot-Scripts).

 ### Statuses
 BoneBot can have various randomized statuses shown in Discord that change over time.